paleo9/configs/README.md

 After cloning, you need to
 1. install vundle
-2. in vim, run PluginInstall
+2. in vim, run :PluginInstall
 3. mkdir vim/{swapfiles,backupdir}
 4. create symlinks to the cloned git directory files
 ```